Queen Elizabeth-class battleship: Armament and fire control

 The ships also mounted four 3-pounder (47 mm) saluting guns.
 Their anti-aircraft (AA) armament consisted of two quick-firing (QF) 3 in 20 cwt Mk I guns.
 They were fitted with four submerged 21 in torpedo tubes, two on each broadside.
 Each ship was supplied with a total of 20 Mk II or Mk IV torpedoes.

 The Queen Elizabeth-class ships were completed with two fire-control directors.
 The one that was mounted above the conning tower was protected by an armoured hood and was fitted with a 15 ft rangefinder.
 The other director was on top of the tripod mast and was equipped with a 9 ft.
 The main armament could be controlled by 'X' turret as well and each turret was fitted with a 15-foot rangefinder.
 A torpedo-control director with a 9-foot rangefinder was mounted at the aft end of the superstructure.
 The secondary armament was primarily controlled by directors mounted on each side of the compass platform on the foremast once they began to be fitted in March 1917.
 The rangefinders in 'B' and 'X' turrets were replaced by 30 ft models between 1919 and 1922.

 Flying-off platforms were fitted on all the ships on the roofs of 'B' and 'X' turrets in 1918.
 Between them the ships carried three fighters and seven reconnaissance aircraft.

 Armour

 Armour protection was modified from the previous Iron Duke class, with a thicker belt and improved underwater protection.
 The scale of deck armour was less generous, though typical of contemporary practice.

 Ships

 A further ship was authorised in 1914 and would have been named Agincourt (a name later applied to a dreadnought expropriated from Ottoman Turkey).
-Although most sources and several official papers in the class's Ships Cover describe her as a further repeat of the Queen Elizabeth design, one historian has suggested that Agincourt would have been built on battlecruiser lines.
+Although most sources and several official papers in the class's Ships Cover describe her as a further repeat of the Queen Elizabeth design, one historian, Nicholas Lambert, has claimed that Agincourt would have been built on battlecruiser lines.
 This design would have kept the Queen Elizabeth armament, but substituted thinner armour down to 10 in instead of 12 in, for example] in order to gain a 28 kn top speed.

 Whatever the case, Agincourt was cancelled at the outbreak of war in 1914.
+The cancellation, proposed by Churchill in memoranda of 1 and 14 June 1914, was intended to shave around £900,000 off that year's naval estimates, which had met with resistance from leading members of the ruling Liberal Party.
+It had been proposed to build a new type of semi-submersible torpedo cruiser, the Polyphemus class, in place of Agincourt, and submarines in place of another planned battleship, HMS Resistance, and in place of all but two or three of that year's planned destroyers.